chzhang18/active_disparity_sampling/README.md

-# Active Disparity Sampling for Stereo Matching with Adjoint Network
+# Active Disparity Sampling for Stereo Matching with Adjoint Network (IEEE Transactions on Image Processing, 2023)

 ## Abstract